MVX-TKYC/.github/profile/README.md

 #### Choices

-##### Getting data as fast as possible
-The faster we get the data, the faster we can train the IA.
-So we choose to ignore wallets with less than 50 transactions.
+- Getting data as fast as possible: The faster we get the data, the faster we can train the IA.
+So we choose to ignore wallets with less than 50 transactions

-##### Scraping method
-Instead of API, we used Elastic Search which has no rate limit.
+- Scraping method: Instead of API, we used Elastic Search which has no rate limit.